Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Intrinsic Kinematic Null Space Control

-The algorithm is based on the \textit{k-means} approach and implements the following steps: \begin{itemize} \item[\textit{(1)}] compute a minimal bounding box for the recorded points in 3D space; \item[\textit{(2)}] select the initial coordinates to place the centres of the $N$ clusters (\iec one for each \lq \textit{starting PCA point}\rq) in the surface of the bounding box; \item[\textit{(3)}] for each data point $x$, compute $D(x)$, \ie the distance between $x$ and each centroid, and assign each observation to the cluster with the closest centroid; \item[\textit{(4)}] compute the average of the observations in each cluster to obtain $k$ new centroid locations; \item[\textit{(5)}] repeat steps \textit{(3)} through \textit{(5)} until cluster assignments do not change, or the maximum number of iterations is reached. \end{itemize} As a conclusive step, to compute the PCs of each cluster, we consider only data laying in an appropriate neighbourhood of the centres.
-This threshold has to be experimentally evaluated and refined in accordance with the task characterization.
+Data captured in the PCA points are clustered using an algorithm based on the k-means approach which implements the following steps: \begin{enumerate} \item compute a minimal bounding box for the recorded data; \item initialize the N centroids (i.e.,one for each PCA point) on the surface of the bounding box; \item for each data point x, compute the euclidean distance D(x) between x and each centroid, and assign each observation to the cluster with the closest centroid; \item compute the new centroid locations as the average of the observations in each cluster; \item repeat steps (3) through (5) until cluster assignments remain unchanged, or the maximum number of iterations is reached. \end{enumerate} Once the clusters are obtained, data at a distance greater than an appropriate threshold (evaluated and refined in accordance with the task characterization) from the centroids are discarded.
+Remaining data are used to compute and store $Z$ for each cluster, as well as minimum ($m$) and maximum ($M$) values of the user motion along $Z$ for normalization purposes. \TL{ $Z \in \mathbb{R}^{1\times n}$ is the direction that projects the current $n$-dimensional joint vector $\mathbf{q}$ into a monodimensional space.}

-Considering the case of a single-arm task, the kernel space changes depending on the position of the hand (i.e., the end-effector) with respect to the whole body, and, thus, on the actual value of the arm joint angles in that configuration.
-This means that the kernel space when the hand is near the chest is different from the one when the arm is outstretched ahead.
+In the considered case of a single-arm task, the IKNS changes depending on the relative position of the hand with respect to the chest.
+Hence, the null space computed when the hand is near the chest is different from the one computed when the arm is outstretched ahead.